Go Global, Stay Local Funding

 Staying local this spring break in Paris was a wonderful way to connect with friends, appreciate French culture, and be mindful of the environment.
 My friends and I hosted a dinner where we cooked two big pots of mussels along with other classic French dishes.
 It was a fun and rewarding experience to prepare everything together (and I would say we cooked a dinner that could rival a real Parisian.)
 We also enjoyed a picnic in front of the Tuileries, taking in the beauty of Paris while keeping our plans simple and sustainable.
 This experience reminded me that some of the best moments don’t require traveling far.
 Sharing meals, exploring local traditions, talking about our experiences in France so far, and spending time in the city’s beautiful public spaces made me feel even more connected to Paris and my friends.

 My friends and I spent a beautiful Sunday soaking in the warmth of Madrid in the springtime.
 We began our day at the Real Jardín Botánico, where we were greeted by a stunning array of tulips in full bloom.
 The tulips were so vibrant and beautiful, it was our favorite part of the day.
 From there, we wandered through the paths of Retiro Park and enjoyed the sight of people rowing boats on the pond and music playing.
-As the day turned into evening, we capped it off with a delicious sushi dinner at a cozy restaurant in a diverse neighborhood of Charmartín.
+As the day turned into evening, we capped it off with dinner in Charmartín.

 Levy, Astana, Spring 2025